+1 General Description
-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.

-Juvare Federal Cloud (JFC) is Software as a Service (SaaS) that will be controlled by the VHA Office of Emergency Management. - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+- A. What is the IT system name and the name of the program office that owns the IT system?
+The IT system name and the name of the program office that owns the IT system.
+Juvare Federal Cloud (JFC) is Software as a Service (SaaS) that will be controlled by the VHA Office of Emergency Management. - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?

 JFC will bolster the capability of the OEM to provide situational awareness, improve collaboration at all levels, coordinate and employ response resources and make key leader decisions much faster.
 This capability will allow the VHA to better prepare for and respond to multiple incidents occurring at the same time, such as a hurricane or earthquake response during the pandemic which will ensure the continuum of healthcare, protect our facilities and save lives.